Characteristic Evolution and Matching: Introduction

-Most of the effort in numerical relativity has centered about the Cauchy \{3\,+\,1\} formalism~\cite{york}, with the gravitational radiation extracted by perturbative methods based upon introducing an artificial Schwarzschild background in the exterior region~\cite{ab1,ab2,ab3,all1,rupright,rezzmatz,nagar}.
-These wave extraction methods have not been thoroughly tested in a nonlinear 3D setting.
-A different approach which is specifically tailored to study radiation is based upon the characteristic initial value problem.
-In the 1960's, Bondi~\cite{1bondi,bondi} and Penrose~\cite{Penrose} pioneered the use of null hypersurfaces to describe gravitational waves.
-Their new approach has flourished in general relativity.
-It led to the first unambiguous description of gravitational radiation in a fully nonlinear context.
-By formulating asymptotic flatness in terms of characteristic hypersurfaces extending to infinity, they were able to reconstruct, in a nonlinear geometric setting, the basic properties of gravitational waves which had been developed in linearized theory on a Minkowski background.
+In the 1960s, Bondi~\cite{1bondi,bondi} and Penrose~\cite{Penrose} pioneered the use of null hypersurfaces to describe gravitational waves.
+The characteristic initial value problem did not receive much attention before its importance in general relativity was recognized.
+Historically, the development of computational physics has focused on hydrodynamics, where the characteristics typically do not define useful coordinate surfaces and there is no generic outer boundary behavior comparable to null infinity.
+But this new approach has flourished in general relativity.
+It has led to the first unambiguous description of gravitational radiation in a fully nonlinear context.
+By formulating asymptotic flatness in terms of characteristic hypersurfaces extending to infinity, it was possible to reconstruct, in a nonlinear geometric setting, the basic properties of gravitational waves which had been developed in linearized theory on a Minkowski background.
 The major new nonlinear features were the Bondi mass and news function, and the mass loss formula relating them.
 The Bondi news function is an invariantly defined complex radiation amplitude $N= N_{\oplus}+i N_{\otimes}$, whose real and imaginary parts correspond to the time derivatives $\partial_t h_{\oplus}$ and $\partial_t h_{\otimes}$ of the ``plus'' and ``cross'' polarization modes of the strain $h$ incident on a gravitational wave antenna.
 The corresponding waveforms are important both for the design of detection templates for a binary black hole inspiral and merger and for the determination of the resulting recoil velocity.